Skip to content

 Schedule the extraction of data within the plan and provide participants with reporting timelines for ongoing incentive results.

-It is important to work out a clear process and method for analysing the data, calculating points if this is applicable, and verifying the data against the incentive criteria to establish the results.
+It is important to work out a clear process and method for analysing the data, calculating points (if applicable) and verifying the data against the incentive criteria to establish the results.
 Sometimes, we have to combine or cross-reference multiple data sets.

 To find out more, read our earlier article: How to ensure your incentive programme doesn’t fail due to data.